dotnet/android/Documentation/workflow/Localization.md

     ![Managed Resources Editor with XA0000 as the name for a resource][resources-editor]

-    Be sure to use Visual Studio or Visual Studio for Mac to edit the `.resx` file so that the `ResXFileCodeGenerator` tool will run and update the corresponding `Resources.Designer.cs` file.
+ 2. If using Visual Studio or Visual Studio for Mac, skip to the next step.

+    If using an editor that does not automatically run design-time builds for MSBuild targets specified via `%(Generator)` MSBuild item metadata, explicitly build the project to update the generated properties.

- 2. Use the generated property from `Resources.Designer.cs` in the `LogCodedError()` and `LogCodedWarning()` calls:
+ 3. Use the generated C# property for the resource in the `LogCodedError()` and `LogCodedWarning()` calls:

     ```csharp
     Log.LogCodedError ("XA0000", Properties.Resources.XA0000);